 Benefits you have earned as of the date the plan is changed may not be reduced except as required by law.
-If the plan is changed, the plan administrator can tell you which benefits and forms of payment are preserved for you.
+If the plan is changed, the Plan Administrator can tell you which benefits are preserved for you.

 An earlier version of the plan may continue to apply in certain situations.
 For example, participants who stop working for us have their eligibility for benefits determined under the version in effect when they stopped working.